 There is a lot to keep up with, so I give you Keeping Up with Mr. Jones.
 A blog to chronicle this time in my life.
 I plan to write about those days when the kids smile and say please and thank you while eating home-baked, whole grain muffins and skip off to bed and fall asleep promptly after cozy stories.
 Also those happy times when socks are the enemy of all happiness and you are an evil overlord because you prepared and presented food.
 I will also throw in my interests about food and cooking, tv and entertainment and my efforts to get healthy (sometimes at odds with my interests in food and tv).

 So welcome to Keeping Up.
 Thanks for joining me!

 As you’ve decided to read my blog, here are a few key terms I’ll add more as time goes on, but this is enough to get going.

 Mr. Jones: That’s me.
 Stay at home dad to a physician wife and 4 kids.
 I started my out-of-home career at a public relations agency in New York City, where I managed media relations, corporate communications and communications strategy for clients in healthcare, technology, and consumer products.
 I have a BA in public relations from BYU and an MBA in marketing and Strategy from Boston College.
 I enjoy cooking, television, reading fantasy and science fiction, and almost anything pertaining to super heroes.

-Wife: I will refer to her as The Good Doctor, or Dr. Jones.
+Wife: I will refer to her as my wife or Dr. Jones.
 She is a pediatric anesthesiologist.
 We met at church choir practice during her 3rd year of medical school.
 She is pretty much amazing as she keeps people alive during surgery, can make chocolate chip cookies, quilts and sews, and is always looking for new hobbies.